ska-telescope/skampi/docs/src/testing.rst

 After this, launch the remote extension inside vscode (bottom left icon or use the shortcut ``ctrl+shift+P``) and select ``Remote-SSH: Connect to Host...`` and select the ``connection-name`` you previously created.
+Please request the password to the system team.

 Testing Infrastructure as Code
 ------------------------------